 Few brands make true women’s-specific mountain bikes, with bespoke geometry and suspension tunes – Liv being the notable exception.

 Some argue that women’s requirements from a bike are much the same as similarly proportioned men, so their ‘women’s bikes’ are simply unisex models with a different saddle and paintjob.

 Opting for a unisex bike opens up more choice, and you can adapt them by fitting a women’s bike saddle, trimming the bar down and bolting on thinner grips, but head to our guide to the best women’s mountain bikes for more buying advice.

 What kind of mountain bike should I buy?

 Different types of mountain bike explained

 There’s a huge array of mountain bike categories, all designed to perform a certain task to perfection.

-As we’ve already covered, the amount of suspension travel will partly dictate what category a bike falls in, but geometry and specification are also important.
+As we’ve already covered, the amount of suspension travel will partly dictate which category a bike falls into, but geometry and specification are also important.